seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Stack Map Intrinsics
 --------------------

-LLVM provides experimental intrinsics to support runtime patching mechanisms commonly desired in dynamic language JITs.
+LLVM37 provides experimental intrinsics to support runtime patching mechanisms commonly desired in dynamic language JITs.
 These intrinsics are described in :doc:`StackMaps`.